 The IRS considers death benefit proceeds to be inheritance and not income to an estate, so they are passed on income tax free.
 There are estate-planning strategies that ensure that the death benefit proceeds are not included in the estate tax calculation.*

-Business owners need whole life insurance.
 Life insurance for business owners is an excellent asset that can be utilized, as it provides flexibility, growth and security.
 Many Fortune 100 and 500 companies have utilized the power of whole life insurance for decades.
-Whether you are a large or small business, owning whole life insurance should be one of your first priorities.
+Whether you are a large or small business, owning business life insurance should be one of your first priorities.
 To maximize the benefits of whole life insurance for your business, schedule a free consultation with a Wealth Strategist.

 Watch: How to Protect Your Policy